Katie-louise.com

 Kindling interior CREDIT JoHunt RestaurantsBrighton

-Image by kindling restaurant
+Image by Kindling Restaurant

 At Kindling Restaurant in Brighton, we are constantly evolving the menu to reflect whatever is local and in season.
 It’s a lot of fun but also a lot of work developing new recipes and constantly innovating.
 As a chef I absolutely love it when I find a recipe that is endlessly versatile.
 Something that delivers on taste and texture but can be easily adapted to wonderful new produce.